mariamaitoumelloul/Genomics-and-bioinformatics/README.md

 # Objectives
 - Which genomic characteristics are different between different types of breast cancer?
-- What can you conclude from RPPA data analysis?
-Are your results in agreement with the author's observations?
+- What can we conclude from RPPA data analysis?
+Are the results in agreement with the author's observations?
 - Which biological functions are affected?

 # The data
-The data used is Ciriello et al. (2015) analysis: Comprehensive Molecular Portraits of Invasive Lobular Breast Cancer.
+The data used is from Ciriello et al. (2015) analysis: Comprehensive Molecular Portraits of Invasive Lobular Breast Cancer.
 The data were extracted from a public web-service (http://cbio.mskcc.org/cancergenomics/tcga/brca_tcga).

 # Programmation langage
 R and Python.